a-bindukalpa/Panda/README.md

 - [ ] The CRUD operations can also be performed using Panda.API.http within Visual Studio
 - [ ] To close app and remove containers run `docker-compose down`

+Please goto the sample data section for the format of data entry [Sample Data](#sample-data)

+  I have gone for a layered architecture with the following layers
+  + API layer which handles the HTTP requests and responses
+  + Service layer which contains the business logic
+  + Repository layer which handles the data access and storage
+  + Domain layer which contains the domain models

+  I have made it mandatory to put all the details in the put requests since I wanted to timebox the assignment.
+I would have liked to make all fields optional and only the required fields being populated in the changed record.
+  I have used the repository pattern to abstract the data access and storage from the service layer.
+This makes it easily alter databases if needed.
+  I have done most of the validation in the service layer.
+This makes it easy to test the business logic and separates concern of validation to another layer.
+  I have used the NHS number as the unique identifier for the patient.
+I could have gone with a DTO pattern where the DTO would take in the NHS number and it would be translated into the Id of the domain objects.
+But to keep things simple, I opeted for keeping the NHS number as the primary identifier.
+  I have not dealt with extensive error handling and logging.
+Given more time I would have liked to explore forming custom exception objects for different scenarios.
+  At the moment there is no checking of the patient while entering appointments.
+I have assumed that the patient exists in the system.
+This is another validation I would have liked to add to the system.

+# Sample data
 Sample patient data for insertion
 ```json